edemond/stereo/README.md

 $ mint build
 ```

-Change back to the main directory, then build and start the server:
+Change back to the main directory, then build and start the server, telling it where your music files are:
 ```
 $ make
-$ ./stereo --dir="/home/evan/Music"
+$ ./stereo --dir="/home/you/Music"
 ```

 You can change the port with `--port` and decide whether or not to reindex on startup with `--reindex`.